 Wagner delivers conservative talking points with the same folksy twang and toothy smile she uses to reminisce about her “granddaddy” and middle-class upbringing.
 She made her way through college on a vocal scholarship, taking starring roles in musicals, from Oklahoma! to Bye Bye Birdie.
 The theatrical training, she said, taught her how to “stand up and communicate.”
 It’s clear she also mastered how to deliver prepared lines with a certain genuineness.
 It’s a useful skill as she prepares to take her place on the national stage.

-This article appears in the Nov.
-27, 2012, edition of National Journal Daily.
+This article appears in the November 27, 2012 edition of NJ Daily.